whippingdot/Language-Tutorials/README.md

 ## Practice Problems

-For now we will not have practice problems, but they might be included in the future!
+For now, we will not have practice problems, but they might be included in the future!